ayushchopra96/ayushchopra96.github.io/_pages/about.md

 * When not working, I love to travel and explore new places.
 I also love to regularly write on <a href="https://www.quora.com/profile/Ayush-Chopra" target="_blank">Quora.</a>

 # Recent News
+* May 2020: Work on<b>Retrospection: Leveraging the Past for Efficient Training of Deep Neural Networks</b> accepted at KDD 2020.
+(Acceptance Rate: 15%).
+Preprint will be out soon!
 * April 2020: SieveNet will be presented at CVPR 2020 Workshop on <a href="http://visual.cs.brown.edu/aicc2020/" target="_blank" >AI for Content Creation</a>.
 The work was also covered by <a href="https://venturebeat.com/2020/01/22/adobes-ai-lets-you-preview-any-item-of-clothing-on-a-virtual-body-model/" target="_blank">venture beat</a>!
 * April 2020: <a href="https://arxiv.org/abs/2004.15014" target="_blank">SimPropNet</a> accepted at IJCAI 2020 (Acceptance Rate: 12.8%)
 * March 2020: My talk on #ProjectClothesSwap is now live as part of Adobe Summit 2020 Sneaks.
 Checkout the <a href="https://twitter.com/Adobe/status/1245038364778065921" target="_blank">twitter thread</a> and <a href="https://www.youtube.com/watch?v=FTa3yp1WCy4" target="_blank">youtube video</a>.